Join hundreds of clinics and acquire new patients from abroad. Please fill out the form and we will get back to you within 2 days.

 If patients think they might be candidates for full mouth dental implants cost NHS refund, they should always try to apply for it.
 There are many websites, helplines, and institutions that can help and give further instructions about the procedure course, necessary documents, and further steps.

 People for whom All on 4 in the UK is too expensive and who are not qualified for an NHS refund have a great alternative, which is performing full mouth dental implants abroad.
 The 21st century is the time when medical tourism has been flourishing.
 The open borders, direct and cheap flight connections, the prevalence of the English language among doctors and clinics, openness to foreign patients, and finally affordable prices for all on 4 dental implants abroad have resulted in more than 15 million medical tourists in 2017, and this trend has been incessantly on the rise.
-With regard to dental treatment, the most popular destinations are Turkey, Hungary, and Poland, and the most common nationalities of medical tourists are American, German, British and Scandinavian.
+With regard to dental treatment, the most popular are all on 4 in Turkey, Hungary, and Poland, and the most common nationalities of medical tourists are American, German, British and Scandinavian.
 Currently, the majority of clinics offer the whole treatment and stay packages including not only the treatment cost but also the accommodation, transfers and sometimes the flights.
 In fact, it does not differ from regular holiday packages.
-Focusing on All on 4 abroad treatments, the prices in the Western European countries, like the UK, Germany, France, Norway or Denmark, but also the United States, are even twice as expensive as in Poland, Turkey or Hungary.
+Focusing on All on 4 abroad treatments, the prices in the Western European countries, like the UK, Germany, France, Norway or Denmark, but also the United States, are even twice as expensive as all on 4 in Poland or Turkey.
+All on 4 in Hungary is also a cheaper option.
 Even including the flights and accommodation, patients save thousands of pounds on the treatment.
 The detailed information answering the question How much does the All on 4 dental implant cost? is given in the chart below:

 As was discussed earlier in this article, not everyone can be qualified for the All-on-4 procedure.
 It does not mean that patients are left without any help.
 On the contrary, they get alternative treatments instead.
 Among these treatments, there are: